Safety & Environment

 2-3.
 Response to Biodiversity

-Toyota Tsusho Group, recognizing that biodiversity is a prerequisite for the continuation of corporate activities, work towards no-deforestation, no-conversion of natural ecosystems, and no development on peatlands by target dates.
+Recognizing that natural capital—including biodiversity—is a prerequisite for the continuation of corporate activities, the Toyota Tsusho Group work towards no-deforestation, no-conversion of natural ecosystems, and no development on peatlands.
 We also collaborate with stakeholders on a global and long-term basis to conserve biodiversity on land and underwater.
-Furthermore, we conduct risk assessments through business creation and activities, ensure traceability, and aim to balance biodiversity conservation with business activities in line with the Kunming-Montreal Global Biodiversity Framework.
+Furthermore, we conduct risk assessments for both new and existing businesses and ensure appropriate responses in line with the mitigation hierarchy and traceability.
+Through these efforts, we aim to conserve biodiversity while conducting business activities in alignment with the Kunming-Montreal Global Biodiversity Framework and help achieve nature positivity.

 2-4.
 Control, Reduction, and Elimination of Air Pollution, Water Pollution, and Soil Contamination